 Theatrical and Movie Work

-Truck-mounted aerial lifts are gaining popularity in all kinds of industries because of their efficiency for quick jobs, and for their ability to get in, out, and complete a project in less time and more cost-effectively than self-propelled aerial lifts.
+Lights, camera…and truck-mounted bucket lift action!
+Truck-mounted man lifts and aerial lifts are gaining popularity in all kinds of industries because of their efficiency for quick jobs, and for their ability to get in, out, and complete a project in less time and more cost-effectively than self-propelled aerial lifts.
 Truck-mounted aerial lifts are being used more and more in the television and movie industry because they are tall, have high reach capabilities, set up quickly, and can carry movie crew, lights, and cameras safely and efficiently.

 From Utility Uses to Yuletide Decorating: Check out these Posts about Interesting Aerial Lift Applications